stephenfewer/grinder/Readme.md

 * A node injects a logging DLL into the target browser process to help the fuzzers perform logging in order to recreate testcases at a later stage.

-* A node records usefull crash information such as call stack, stack dump, code dump and register info and also includes any available symbol information.
+* A node records useful crash information such as call stack, stack dump, code dump and register info and also includes any available symbol information.

 * A node can automatically encrypt all crash information with an RSA public key.

-* A node can automaticaly report new crashes to a remote Grinder Server.
+* A node can automatically report new crashes to a remote Grinder Server.

-* A node can run largely unatended for a long period of time.
+* A node can run largely unattended for a long period of time.

 Grinder Screenshots
 ===================